Paul Tierney (footballer): International career

 Tierney made his debut for the Republic of Ireland under-21s against Italy in the 2002 Toulon Tournament.
 He made three appearances during Ireland's qualifying campaign for the 2004 UEFA European Under-21 Championship, with his last cap coming in the draw with Georgia in March 2003.

 Personal life

 Paul is the brother of former Bolton Wanderers player Marc Tierney.

+His career was eulogised in the song 'The Ballad of Paul Tierney' by the Lonely Tourist.